 • Only four travel seats

-Family motorhomes need to have enough space for everyone to get together.
-So a good rear lounge layout should fit the bill nicely.
-That is what the Rapido 854F has, especially for models produced this season.
+That is what the Rapido 854F has, the model that was our pick for the best motorhome for families at last year’s Awards.
 Why?
 Because the French manufacturer has ditched the recliner that previously formed the offside of this rear lounge.
 Instead you now get a proper settee.
 That means you can easily fit at least six around the table at the back of this motorhome, possibly more.
 Six matches the number of people who can sleep in it, if, in addition to the bed you make by lowering the table and the cab bed you also go for the optional drop-down bed here.

 The lounge of the Rapido 854F